How Is Supermarket Pesto So Cheap?

 Basil

-In a promotional video, one of the biggest pesto producers, Sacla, offered a brief glimpse into how they farm basil very differently.
+In a promotional video, one of the biggest pesto producers, Sacla, offered a brief glimpse into how they farm basil differently.
 Their seemingly never-ending fields of basil are produced just outside the Ligurian borders and, therefore, not afforded the same PDO status.
-Combine harvesters cultivate the leaves from the top of the plant, picking them and leaving the plants intact so they can grow a fresh set of leaves and be harvested again and again.
+Combine harvesters cultivate the leaves from the top of the plant, picking them and leaving them intact so they can grow a fresh set of leaves and be harvested again and again.

 Cheese